 No matter what kinds of annuals you grow, here are a few things you might want to know before getting started:

 - What size are the seeds?
-This may seem like a peculiar concern, but if you're going to plant your flower seeds directly into the garden, or put individual seeds into peat pots, the seeds need to be large enough to handle.
+This may seem like a peculiar concern, but if you're going to plant your flower seeds directly into the garden or put individual seeds into peat pots, the seeds need to be large enough to handle.
 Dust-like seeds (such as Petunias and Snapdragons) will get lost if you try to direct-sow them (plant them right into the garden).

 - Are there any special germination requirements?
 Though most seeds prefer to germinate in darkness, some require the lights on.
-Sometimes seeds (such as Lupines, Sweet Peas and Morning Glories) have very tough seed coats and should be soaked or nicked before planting.
+Sometimes seeds (such as Lupines, Sweet Peas, and Morning Glories) have very tough seed coats and should be soaked or nicked before planting.
 Some seeds will also take their time germinating.
-While most will be up in four to 7 days, for some it's normal to take 3 to 4 weeks to get going.
+While most will be up in four to 7 days, for some, it's normal to take 3 to 4 weeks to get going.

 - How cold-hardy are the plants?
 Seeds of hardy annuals can be planted directly in the garden as early in the spring as the soil can be worked.
-Once the seeds have germinated, the young plants will usually tolerate a light frost and temperatures down to about 25 degrees Fahrenheit (-4 degrees Celsius).
-Half-hardy annuals can be started indoors 6 to 8 weeks before transplanting, or planted right in the garden once the soil has begun to warm up.
+Once the seeds have germinated, the young plants will usually tolerate a light frost and temperatures down to 25 degrees Fahrenheit (-4 degrees Celsius).
+Half-hardy annuals can be started indoors 6 to 8 weeks before transplanting or planted right in the garden once the soil has begun to warm up.
 Most will tolerate a light frost, but be prepared to protect young seedlings if temperatures drop.
 Tender annuals can be sown directly in the garden, but only after all danger of frost has passed.
-These cold-sensitive seeds can also be sown indoors 4 to 6 weeks before the last spring frost date.
+These cold-sensitive seeds can also be sown indoors 4 to 6 weeks before the last spring frost.
 Transplant into the garden when you are confident that nighttime temperatures will stay above 40 degrees Fahrenheit (5 degrees Celsius).

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin